 - through the prayers of God’s people (2 Corinthians 1:11)

 Psalm 40:11, 17 — The second stanza of yesterday’s song draws from Psalm 40 today!

-Proverbs 22:3 – This is a verse that’s often hijacked into “prepper justification.”
-Matthew Henry sees this as a salvific focus (Faith foresees the evil coming upon sinners, and looks to Jesus Christ as the sure refuge from the storm). eBible draws from John Wayne (“Life’s tough, it’s even tougher if you’re stupid!”).
-Salem Bible Church emphasizes the evil is not a natural disaster, but temptation (bad friends, alcohol, marrying an unbeliever, unchristian philosophy, not reading the Bible, unsupervised television, etc).
+Proverbs 22:3 — This is a verse that’s often hijacked by the “prepper” community.
+Matthew Henry sees this verse as having a salvific focus (i.e. faith foresees the evil coming upon sinners, and looks to Jesus Christ as the sure refuge from the storm). eBible draws from John Wayne (“Life’s tough, it’s even tougher if you’re stupid!”).
+Salem Bible Church emphasizes the evil is not a natural disaster, but temptation (bad friends, alcohol, marrying an unbeliever, unchristian philosophy, not reading the Bible, unsupervised television, etc.).